-Top-Rated Prosthodontist Offering Dental Sedation for Patients from Throughout the greater Washington DC area
+Top-Rated Prosthodontist Offering Multiple Types of Dental Sedation for Patients from Throughout the greater Washington DC area

 Many adults postpone beneficial dental services because they feel afraid or anxious.
 At Elite Prosthetic Dentistry, we offer proven sedation dentistry options and anti-anxiety techniques that can make your appointments easier.
 We are committed to providing gentle dental care in a relaxing environment so you can achieve the “simply radiant, simply natural” smile you deserve.

-Led by experienced prosthodontist Dr. Gerald Marlin, every member of our staff is invested in your treatment experience.
+Led by experienced prosthodontists Dr. Gerald Marlin and Dr. George Talmazov, every member of our staff is invested in your treatment experience.
 These extraordinary dental professionals deliver judgment-free care with empathy and understanding.
 It’s no surprise that we are known across the Washington metropolitan area for solving even the most complex dental problems while maintaining high levels of patient comfort.

 Dental Sedation Helps Our Patients to Relax In a Caring Environment